 For the Investor Who Wants Assistance

-If you’re new to investing and still learning the ropes or you’re experienced in the market but don’t have the time to keep up with your investments, a Managed Portfolio could be the way to go.
+If you’re new to investing and still learning the ropes or you’re experienced in the market but don’t have the time to keep up with your investments, a Robo Portfolio could be the way to go.
 That’s because your holdings will be constantly monitored and re-balanced by a robo advisor — an investment option that provides digital financial advice by combining human expertise with automated, algorithm-driven management to build a diversified portfolio.
 In a nutshell, it means less work (and worry) for you.

-At Ally Invest, we offer you a Managed Portfolio with a built in cash buffer.
+At Ally Invest, we offer you a Robo Portfolio with a built in cash buffer.
 That means, in addition to the range of ETF investments professionally selected for you, 30% of your portfolio remains in cash.
 Since the cash grows at the same rate as Ally Bank’s high-yield Online Savings Account, you accrue interest, plus the returns on your invested capital.